ernestofgonzalez/trece/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/ernestofgonzalez/trece/blob/main/LICENSE)

-A CLI tool for downloading and managing [CartoCiudad](https://centrodedescargas.cnig.es/CentroDescargas/cartociudad) data for all Spanish provinces.
+A CLI tool for downloading and managing [CartoCiudad](https://www.cartociudad.es/) data.

+CartoCiudad is a comprehensive geospatial database maintained by the [Instituto Geográfico Nacional](https://www.ign.es/).
+It provides authoritative, up-to-date geographic information for all Spanish provinces, including:

+- Administrative boundaries (provinces, municipalities, districts, etc.)
+- Road networks and street maps
+- Postal codes and census sections
+- Points of interest and urban features

+CartoCiudad data is widely used for mapping, spatial analysis, urban planning, and research.
+The data is open, regularly updated, and available in various formats suitable for GIS and data science workflows.

 ## Features